pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

 Take a queue with a single consumer; insert a single message in the queue, which would be immediately taken by the consumer.
 If the consumer rejects the message with a zero delay, the consumer may still see zero elements in the next iteration, so it'll block and wait for insert events.
-The reject will indeed produce an insert event... which will be dropped because it's equivalene to the first insert event, that was emitted about the same millsecond
+The reject will indeed produce an insert event... which will be dropped because it's equivalent to the first insert event, that was emitted about the same millisecond

 This will just be a nuisance, since the consumer would time out and rearm itself eventually.
 But be warned, this can happen on edge cases